lucc/khard/README.md

 Then you can find the executable under ~/.local/bin.

-3. Use virtualenv to create a separate python environment for every module (keeps your system clean):
+3. Use virtualenv to create a separate python environment for every module.
+That's recommended cause it keeps your system clean:

 ```
 # install virtualenv package